 “Just three 30-minute sessions a week can be enough to give people the lift they need,” says McCulloch.

-Sounds counter-intuitive but if you feel too tired for a ride, the best thing you can do is go for ride.
+This sounds counter-intuitive, but if you feel too tired for a ride, the best thing you can do is go for ride.

 Physical activity for even a few minutes is a surprisingly effective wake-up call.
-A review of 12 studies on the link between exercise and fatigue carried out between 1945 and 2005 found that exercise directly lowers fatigue levels.
+A review of 12 studies on the link between exercise and fatigue carried out between 1945 and 2005 found exercise directly lowers fatigue levels.